-Obtain the Data Exchange URL and Authentication URL, Secret, and Key by logging into the Michigan Data Hub by visiting www.midatahub.org and clicking on the “Log In” Button.
+Obtain the Data Exchange URL and Authentication URL(labeled different in the Hub vs PowerSchool, Secret, and Key by logging into the Michigan Data Hub by visiting www.midatahub.org and clicking on the “Log In” Button.

 Upon logging into the Data Hub, select the district you are working with, and locate the API Integrations in the bottom right corner.
 If you are creating a new integration proceed to step 12, if you already have an API integration created in the Data Hub proceed to step 13.